KylieZC/MechaCar_Statistical_Analysis/README.md

 Selling price, Resale value, Warranty price, Vehicle package, Safty rating, Storage area, Production year

 3. In your description, address the following questions:
-What metric or metrics are you going to test?
+### What metric or metrics are you going to test?
 Production year

 ### What is the null hypothesis or alternative hypothesis?
-**Null hypothesis**: There is a statistical difference in the distributions of vehicle class across different production year.
+Null hypothesis: There is a statistical difference in the distributions of vehicle class across different production year.

-**Alternative hypothesis**: There is NOT a statistical difference in the distributions of vehicle class across different production year.
+Alternative hypothesis: There is NOT a statistical difference in the distributions of vehicle class across different production year.

 ### What statistical test would you use to test the hypothesis?
 And why?
 We will use the **Chi-square test**.
 It will identify statistical differences between means of distributions from multiple samples.